jrmenzel/vimix_os/docs/kernel/file_system/xv6fs/xv6fs.md

 This block contains the struct `xv6fs_superblock` which describes the [file_system](file_system.md), including the position and size of the following areas.
 Everything in here stays static after the file system got created.

 **Log Area:**
 The first block contains the log header struct `logheader`.
-The following `LOGSIZE` blocks are used to store the data for blocks to be committed from the log.
-For each of the `LOGSIZE` blocks the header stores the destination block address.
+It contains a count of blocks to be commited and the destication block adresses.
+The following blocks are used to store the data for blocks to be committed from the log.
+The number is of blocks is stored in the FS super block.
+For each of these blocks the header stores the destination block address.

 See [xv6fs_log](xv6fs_log.md).